Firstly don’t worry if you still need a bit more time to work, as the online content won’t be closing any time soon.

 Statement of Participation:

-As we’re nearing the end of the course you may like to think about ordering a Statement of Participation.
-These beautifully printed statements provide a record of your engagement on the course, and they are a great way to show evidence of your commitment to your career, or interest in the subject.
+This beautifully printed statement is a great way of showing evidence of your commitment to your career, or interest in the subject.
 Find out more.

 The Open University MOOC Team